Moussa Diakité (footballer, born 2003)

-Moussa Diakité (born 4 November 2003) is a Malian professional footballer who plays as a midfielder for Spanish club Cádiz CF.
+Moussa Diakité (born 4 November 2003) is a Malian professional footballer who plays as a midfielder for Turkish club Çaykur Rizespor, on loan from Spanish club Cádiz CF, and the Mali national team.

 Club career

 Born in Bamako, Diakité played for local side Académie des Étoiles du Mandé before joining the youth categories of Cádiz CF in January 2022.
 He made his senior debut with the latter's reserves late in that month, coming on as a second-half substitute for Luka Cvetićanin in a 4–0 Segunda División RFEF home loss to Córdoba CF.

 Diakité established himself as a regular starter for the B's during the 2022–23 season, and made his first team – and La Liga – debut on 4 December 2023, replacing Rubén Alcaraz late into a 1–1 away draw against RC Celta de Vigo.

 On 26 August 2024, Diakité renewed his contract with the Andalusians until 2029.
 He scored his first professional goal on 25 May of the following year, netting the opener in a 4–0 home routing of SD Huesca.

+On 14 August 2026, Diakité was loaned to Süper Lig club Çaykur Rizespor for one year.